 These gradings take into account factors other than distance such as the type of terrain or amount of ascent and descent.

 You should consider your level of fitness and walking experience when choosing a walk from the programme.
 If you are in any doubt, or want more advice, then contact the walk leader who can give you more details about the route.

-For most walks you would be expected to wear walking boots and carry a waterproof coat and jeans are to be avoided.
-If you wish to bring your dog on the walk then you should first get permission from the walk leader.
+For most walks you would be expected to wear walking boots and carry a waterproof coat.
+Avoid wearing jeans as they won’t keep you warm if they get wet.
+If you want to bring a dog get permission from the walk leader beforehand.

-Each walker has a responsiblity to keep up with with the group…if you decide to leave the group for any reason you must tell the leader.
+Each walker has a responsibility to keep up with with the group… if you decide to leave the group for any reason while out walking you must tell the leader.
 If you have any doubt about your fitness then maybe try an walk graded ‘easy’ first.

 Walks marked ‘strenuous’ are likely to include rough ground, undefined paths, steep ascents and descents and cover longer distances.
 The following equipment should be carried by every walker: